szahn/blog/content/post/analyzing-net-assembly-architecture.md

 This utility will dump a list of all .Net assemblies in a folder and display their CPU architecture.

-It can be found on GitHub here: https://github.com/szahn/AssemblyAnalyzer
+It can be found on [GitHub here](https://github.com/szahn/AssemblyAnalyzer).

-The utility works by querying the ProcessorArchitecture (http://msdn.microsoft.com/en-us/library/vstudio/system.reflection.processorarchitecture) attribute using reflection.
+The utility works by querying the [ProcessorArchitecture](http://msdn.microsoft.com/en-us/library/vstudio/system.reflection.processorarchitecture) attribute using reflection.